LPC-Compression/DPCNet/README.md

 # DPCNet
-This is the official code for our paper "DPCNet: Dual-Path Compression Network with Multi-Scale Geometric Context for LiDAR Point Cloud"
+This is the official code for our paper "DPCNet: Dual-Path Compression Network with Multi-Scale Geometric Context for LiDAR Point Cloud."

+## Visualization Results
+The visualization results of DPCNet point cloud compression on SemanticKITTI and Ford datasets:
+<video src="https://username.github.io/repo-name/Video.mp4" controls width="600"></video>

 ## Installation